apiad/apiad/README.md

 I live in Havana, 🇨🇺Cuba.

-I'm currently finishing a 🎓PhD in Computer Science, part-time in Alicante, 🇪🇸Spain.
+I recently finished a 🎓PhD in Computer Science in the domain of NLP and knowledge discovery.

 In my free time, I also enjoy 💻[coding](https://apiad.net/about/projects) (mostly in 🐍Python), 🎮playing video games (sadly not much lately), and ✏️[writing](https://apiad.net/about/writing).